KinNizam/Data-Analytics-using-COVID-19/README.md

 # Data-Analytics-using-COVID-19
+There are three pillars of AI
+1) Data
+2) Compute
-There are three pillars of AI 1) Data 2) Compute and 3) Algorithm (this project I only cover EDA analysis).
+3) Algorithm (this project I only cover EDA analysis).